 The holidays are all about hanging out with friends and family, eating good food, and sometimes getting random gifts that you have no clue what you’ll ever do with.
 When you live in a van, you really need to evaluate the usefulness and versatility of pretty much every item that earns its place in your cupboards.
 Because of this scrutinous process, it can be really tricky to determine what’s actually a useful gift for a van lifer.
 Well, we’re here to help!

-A few things to consider when evaluating a van life gift idea are:
+A few things to consider when evaluating a van life gift idea:

-- Sustainability – most people have limited electricity from solar or a generator or no access to power at all so power-hungry appliances or things that you’ll only use a few times probably won’t make the cut
+Sustainability – most people have limited electricity from solar or a generator or no access to power at all.
+Power-hungry appliances or things that you’ll only use a few times probably won’t make the cut.

 1. WOOL BLANKET

 I’m personally a really big fan of Pendleton because they’re high quality, nicely designed, and are made in the USA.
 The Pendleton Yakima is a classic.
 There are lots of other lower cost options out there too, just be sure to look at the tag that it is 100% wool.
-A bonus with wool blankets compared to the more outdoors-focused down blankets is that they’re versatile and can still be used in the future on a bed or a couch and don’t look like a sleeping bag — a future-thinking van life gift idea!
+A bonus with wool blankets compared to down blankets is that they’re versatile.
+They can still be used in the future on a bed or a couch and don’t look like a sleeping bag.
+What a future-thinking van life gift idea!